EclipseFdn/ecdtools.eclipse.org/content/resources/blogs/2021-10-08-community-update/index.md

 +++
 date = "2021-10-08"
 title = "Cloud DevTools Community Update - October 2021"
-category = "blog"
+summary = "In this post we talk about the latest happenings in the Cloud DevTools community.
+Included is information about our new website design, upcoming events, project updates, the Embedded SIG, our developer survey, and more." category = "blog"
 +++
 # About Us